 Lastly for getting the veggies and spices blend without cooking, keeping pickle jars in sun is the best method.

-Is Achar healthy?
+Is This Lemon Pickle healthy?

 I have always added this section in all my achar posts.
 No food is unhealthy if we know when to stop eating.

-Achars are rich source of probiotics and improve the digestion.
+Achars are rich source of probiotics and improve digestion.
 Most of them are low in oil and carbohydrates.

 Since they go through fermentation process, they need to have sodium and sugar.